The College of Allied Health Professions is committed to academic excellence.

 A certificate program in Cytotechnology was approved by the Board of Regents in 1994, and the program admitted its first student in August of 1994.

 Computed Tomography (CT) / Magnetic Resonance Imaging (MRI) education began in 1994, and the Cardiovascular Interventional Technology program started in 2000.
 MRI received JRCERT accreditation status in May of 2012, and MRI and CT separated in 2013 with CT changing to a practicum.

 The CAHP expanded to a second campus, opening the doors of the Health Science Education Complex (HSEC) in Kearney on August 20, 2015.

 In 2016, Medical Nutrition added the Master of Medical Nutrition degree.
-The Clinical Laboratory Science program changed its name to Medical Laboratory Science, and the Department of Radiation Science Technology Education became the Department of Medical Imaging and Therapeutic Sciences.
+The Clinical Laboratory Science program changed its name to Medical Laboratory Science, and the Department of Radiation Science Technology Education became the Department of Medical Imaging and Therapeutic Sciences (MITS).

 The online Health Professions Teaching and Technology (HPTT) program, approved by the Board of Regents in 2016, saw its first certificate graduate in 2017.
-Their first master's graduates followed in 2018.
+The first master-level graduate followed in 2018.

 The 2021 year brought continued growth: Genetic Counseling graduated its first class in May of 2021; Occupational Therapy prepared for their first cohort of students to start in the fall; the Master of Healthcare Delivery Science, an entirely online program, was granted approval by the Board of Regents, and the Respiratory Therapy program (a masters level program) was approved by the Board of Regents.